nmulani/nmulani.github.io/_posts/2016-11-07-lambda-calculus.markdown

 1
 ```

-This specific simple example of a lambda calculus expression is referred to as the "identity function."
+The above simple example of a lambda calculus expression is referred to as the "identity function."